Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background: Particle production in running wave with background Particle production in running wave with k2>0 background

-We consider the production of a charged scalar field in an external field of a running electromagnetic wave in a medium, described by the dispersion relation $\omega = n^{-1} \cdot |\vec{k}|$, where $(\omega, \vec{k})$ is the momentum four-vector, and $n$ is the medium refraction index.
-The Lagrangian for the scalar field $\psi$ reads,
+We consider the production of a charged scalar field in an external field of a running electromagnetic wave in a medium, described by the dispersion relation $\omega = n^{-1} \cdot |\vec{k}|$, where $(\omega, \vec{k})$ is the momentum four-vector, and $n$ is the medium refractive index.
+The Lagrangian for the scalar field $\psi$ reads, where $D_\mu = \partial_\mu + ie\mathcal{A}_\mu $, where $\mathcal{A}_\mu$ is electromagnetic potential.
+The dynamics of the scalar field $\psi$ is governed by the equation of motion, which is the Klein-Gordon equation,